9.2 What are Algae?

 |Chromosome||More than one chromosome present||Single chromosome present|

 |Membrane||Membrane-bound cell organelles are present||Membrane-bound cell organelles are absent|

 2. Live in moist environments

 These organisms lack a waxy cuticle (the wax in terrestrial plants prevents water loss).
-There are a wide variety of growth environments for algae.
-The typical conditions for algae are moist, tropical regions, and they can grow in marine and fresh water.
+There is a wide variety of growth environments for algae.
+The typical conditions for algae are moist, tropical regions and they can grow in marine and freshwater.
 Freshwater algae grow in animals, aquatic plants, farm dams, sewage, lakes, rivers, lagoons, snow, mud/sand, and soil.